jmerort/python-crash-course-3e/notes/08_functions.md

 # 8 - Functions
 ## 8.1 - Defining a function
 **Functions** are named blocks of code that perform a particular task.
 They can be called independently at any point of a program, instead of having to write the same block of code many times.
 They can also be stored in other files, which can be imported into other programs.
+When we need to perform the same action multiple times, even if with some variations, we ought to use functions.

 ```
 def greet_user():             # Function definition